 We get it, alcohol isn’t the healthiest thing ever for our bodies.
-Recent research has shown that consuming any can impact acid reflux and a pregnant woman consuming even a tiny amount can impact a fetus with long term consequences, but we also know that it’s a central part of many social get-togethers, and has been part of the human experience since…well, forever.
-We already investigated the healthiest wine options but now we’ve decided to dig into the rest.
+Recent research has shown the negative effects of alcohol, including causing acid reflux, and if a pregnant woman has even a tiny amount, it can impact a fetus with long term consequences.
+But we also know that it’s a central element of many social get-togethers, and has been part of the human experience since…well, forever.
+We already investigated the healthiest wine options but now we’ve decided to dig into healthiest alcohol as a whole.
 Is there a big difference between how beer, wine, and different spirits affect your health?
-Is there, in fact, a healthy way to drink?
+Do the negative effects of alcohol always outweigh any benefits, or is there a healthier way to drink?

 Wine drinkers live longer than people who drink other forms of alcohol.
 Vive la vin!
 But before you pop the cork on another bottle, be aware that many wines contain added sugars that can cause inflammation.
 You can mitigate this by choosing dry wines, which have less sugar.